 Nevada Copper owns 100% of the Project.
 The Project is a large advanced-stage copper property with Mineral Reserves and Mineral Resources including copper, gold, silver, as well as an iron magnetite resource.
-As described below, the Project consists of the underground mine (the "Underground Mine"), which is now in the production stage and undergoing a re-start of operations, and an open pit development project (the "Open Pit Project"), which at the pre-feasibility stage status (see "Mineral Properties").
+As described below, the Project consists of the underground mine (the "Underground Mine"), which is in ramp up stage, and an open pit development project (the "Open Pit Project"), which is at the pre-feasibility stage status (see "Mineral Properties").
 The Company also controls Federal unpatented mining claims in the area surrounding the Project some of which are contiguous to NCI-controlled private lands and leased patented claims, and some of which are non-contiguous (see "Description of Business - General Description - Mineral Rights & Land Holdings").

-The Company's activities during 2020, 2021, and 2022, as well as certain activities from early 2023, have included:
+The Company's activities during 2020 (in respect of certain financing activities), 2021, 2022, and 2023, as well as certain activities from early 2024, have included: